kDot/multibuild-playground/README.md

 # multibuild-playground
-A java library project that is build with maven and gradle
+A java library project that is build with maven and gradle.
+Project is also used to evaluate 'git flow' and 'github flow' development processes.